pingcap/dm/docs/RFCS/20190722_error_handling.md

 #### Enhance the error chain

 1. When we generate a new error in DM level source, we always use `Generate` or `Generatef` to create a new Error instance from a defined error list.
-2. When we invoke a third party function and get an error, we should change this error to adapt our error system, we have two choices here:
+2. When we invoke a third party function and get an error, we should change this error to adapt to our error system.
+We have two choices here:

 - Keep the error message from the third party function and create a related error instance in our new error system.
 - Create a new Error instance, and save the third party error in its `rawCause` field.